mcdemarco/the-new-kitchen-cookbook/quick-bread/alevropita.md

 # Alevropita (Quick Feta Flatbread)

-This is a cut-down version of a recipe from [Marilena's kitchen](https://marilenaskitchen.com/feta-cheese-flat-bread/).
-I've made the full version in a glass baking dish, but I thought it would crisp up better in a metal pie tin.
+This is a cut-down version of a traditional Greek "pie".
+I made the full version from [Marilena's kitchen](https://marilenaskitchen.com/feta-cheese-flat-bread/) in a glass baking dish, but I thought it could use some baking powder and might crisp up better in a metal pie tin.
+So some math and [other](https://www.kalofagas.ca/2024/03/17/alevropita/) [recipes](https://30daysofgreekfood.com/mediterranean-greek-flour-pie/) were used to devise my version.

 Serves 3--4.